jessepav/boxtools/README.md

 It's ridiculous that as of this writing (Autumn 2021) Box doesn't offer an API to retrieve the contents of a Box Note in any usable format.

+### Update: Aug 2022

+Box has updated its Notes format to a much easier-to-parse (yet still undocumented, of course) format.
+See `boxnote2txt.py` in the `py` directory for a converter from `.boxnote` to text.